-This course is designed for graduate students who seek to integrate technology as an effective tool in literacy instruction in the K-12 classroom and for curriculum developers seeking educationally relevant reading programs.
-Specific focus will examine the role of technology with other instructional methods, curricular priorities, and varied approaches to assessment.
+This course is designed for students and non-teaching educators who seek to integrate technology as an effective tool in literacy in the K-12 classroom.
+The content will include examining the role of technology with other instructional methods, curricular priorities, and varied approaches to assessment.